ping-identity/JamfScripts/Self Service VPN Deployment/README.md

 #####Policies
 VPN - vpnDemo
-Uses the script selfservicevpn.sh passing through <vpn name> in perameter value 4 and updates inventory.
+Uses the script selfservicevpn.sh passing through ```<vpn name>``` in perameter value 4 and updates inventory.
-Uses selfservicevpn.sh scoped to ongoing as the user may have to install the vpn on a loaner machine.
+Uses selfservicevpn.sh scoped to ongoing as the u ser may have to install the vpn on a loaner machine.
 Vpn Was Newly Deployed - Deploy Dock Icon
 Puts the VPN icon on the users top bar.
 Uses justdeployed.sh scoped to login
 Remove All Vpns